nathanhleung/fallback/www/docs/how-it-works.md

 }
 ```

-If there is a route configured, [`HttpHandler`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpHandler.sol) executes a low-level call on the instance of [`WebApp`](https://github.com/nathanhleung/fallback/blob/main/src/WebApp.sol) and forwards the response back to [`HttpServer`](https://github.com/nathanhleung/fallback/blob/main/src/httpServer.sol).
+If there is a route configured, [`HttpHandler`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpHandler.sol) executes a low-level call to the configured function on the instance of [`WebApp`](https://github.com/nathanhleung/fallback/blob/main/src/WebApp.sol) and forwards the response back to [`HttpServer`](https://github.com/nathanhleung/fallback/blob/main/src/httpServer.sol).

-In our case, [`HttpHandler`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpHandler.sol) will map our `GET /github` request to the `getGithub` function and call it.
+In our case, [`HttpHandler`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpHandler.sol) will map our `GET /github` request to the `getGithub` function on `MyApp` and call it.

 ```solidity title="MyApp.sol" showLineNumbers
 function getGithub() external pure returns (HttpMessages.Response memory) {